How Entrepreneurial attitudes stimulate innovation at work

-James Malia, Sodexo UK’s Director of Employee Benefits, says that “What you’re trying to do is offer something that benefits every single one of your staff.
+Iain Thompson, Sodexo UK’s Director of Incentives and Recognition, says that “What you’re trying to do is offer something that benefits every single one of your staff.
 Tailor your initiatives to the idiosyncrasies of your workplace, and make it so the people who work within your organisation are the envy of everybody.”

 On that note, thoughtful employee benefits can give employees the head space they need to drive productivity and, in turn, business innovation.

 For example, when an international licensing agency realised that its employees were struggling to get home through heavy traffic on Friday nights, they decided to implement a 3pm leaving policy.
 It meant staff could avoid the stress of rush hour and get home to loved ones that bit faster.
 A nice touch and one that probably didn’t cost much to implement.